tadesouaiaia/prsWorkshop-website/docs/misc_plink_problem.md

 If you see this error, **Do not click: Move To Trash**.

-Instead click on the top right hand corner of the box, or stop running BridgePRS and follow these instructions to give your system permission to call plink from BridgePRS:
+Instead click on the top right hand corner of the box, or stop running whatever program you are using and follow these instructions to give your system permission to run downloaded software.

 ## 1- Default Settings
 By default macOS allows you to open apps from the official Mac App Store only, If you have this set as your default